 What is a Scope of Work (SOW)?

 A Scope of Work (SOW) is a formal document that captures and defines the tasks, activities, deliverables, and timeline an independent professional will execute for a client project.
 A SOW is an important tool that determines the boundaries of a client project and provides the foundation for measuring performance against project goals.
+Creating an SOW can be challenging, and using a standard Scope of Work template can ensure all necessary details are captured.

 The purpose of an SOW